-- The organization offering the activity is responsible for managing spectators - Spectators, participants and players, staff, coaches and volunteers should try to minimize cheering and whistling as much as possible to control the spread of COVID-19

-- Parents and other spectators must not total more than the maximum gathering limits per the public health order per team at each game (30 people as of June 25), and must ensure physical distancing between non-household members - Request minimal spectators attend events.
+- The organization offering the activity is responsible for managing spectators. - Spectators, participants and players, staff, coaches and volunteers should try to minimize cheering and whistling as much as possible to control the spread of COVID-19. - Parents and other spectators must not total more than the maximum gathering limits per the public health order (see current phase restrictions for more information), and must ensure physical distancing between non-household members. - Request minimal spectators attend events.
 Discourage gatherings. - Spectators must maintain distancing of at least two metres from other members of the public. - Spectators (excluding parents and guardians where necessary for player support) should be kept out of participant spaces (ie. the field or activity area).